Virtual Private Cloud

 - preserves the Host header of the original client request and also appends two IP addresses (Client and LB) to the

-header - supports connection draining on backend services
+X-Forwarded-Forheader - supports connection draining on backend services

 - has native support for the WebSocket protocol when using HTTP or HTTPS as the protocol to the backend

-- Internal TCP/UDP Load Balancing
+- Internal passthrough Network Load Balancer (formerly Internal TCP/UDP Load Balancing)

 - is a managed, internal, pass-through, regional Layer 4 load balancer that enables running and scaling services behind an internal IP address